-Education: Attends Brigham Young University, majors in music
+Education: Attended Brigham Young University, majoring in music

-Other Facts: According to books and news stories, immediately after her abduction, Elizabeth was kept at a campsite a few miles from her home.
+According to books and news stories, immediately after her abduction.
+Smart was kept at a campsite a few miles from her home.
 She was sometimes tethered to a tree or hidden in a hole.
 She once heard her uncle calling for her, but was unable to answer.

 She met her husband when they were on their missionary assignments in Paris, France.

-Timeline: June 5, 2002 - Fourteen year-old Elizabeth Anne Smart is abducted from the bedroom of her home in the Federal Heights neighborhood of Salt Lake City, Utah, by Brian David Mitchell and Wanda Eileen Barzee.
+June 5, 2002 - Fourteen-year-old Elizabeth Anne Smart is abducted from the bedroom of her home in the Federal Heights neighborhood of Salt Lake City, Utah, by Brian David Mitchell and Wanda Eileen Barzee.
 Her younger sister, Mary Katherine, is the only witness.

-July 24, 2002 - Mitchell allegedly attempts to kidnap Elizabeth's cousin, Jessica Wright, but is unsuccessful.
+July 24, 2002 - Mitchell allegedly attempts to kidnap Smart's cousin, Jessica Wright, but is unsuccessful.

-October 2002-March 2003 - Mitchell and Barzee take Elizabeth to San Diego where they camp out and panhandle.
+October 2002-March 2003 - Mitchell and Barzee take Smart to San Diego where they camp out and panhandle.

 February 3, 2003 - Police release a sketch of the drifter, "Immanuel."

 February 2003 - The sketch and information is profiled on the TV program "America's Most Wanted."